-Details for undergraduate courses
+- Details for undergraduate courses

-  - Level 2 core unit in the Psychological Science; Psychology in Society; Psychology major sequences
+- Level 2 core unit in the Psychology; Criminology; Psychological and Behavioural Sciences major sequences

 - Level 2 elective

 - This unit introduces a range of psychological research techniques and illustrates their strengths and weaknesses through the discussion of psychological research in areas such as cognition, clinical and developmental psychology.
 Students are instructed in the basic principles of research design and inferential decision making.

-  - Students are able to (1) understand fundamental concepts in measurement such as reliability and validity and their importance to psychological research and practice; (2) develop a basic understanding of experimental research designs in psychology; (3) develop fundamental data analysis skills especially with regard to the exploration and description and interpretation of data collected from correlational or experimental research designs; and (4) develop a basic understanding of the principles regarding the identification of causal relations between independent and dependent variables; and (5) identify and explain pertinent multi-cultural considerations, including Aboriginal and Torres Strait Islander cultures, in the ethical conduct, analysis, and interpretation of research.
+- Students are able to (1) understand fundamental concepts in measurement such as reliability and validity and their importance to psychological research and practice; (2) develop a basic understanding of experimental research designs in psychology; (3) develop fundamental data analysis skills especially with regard to the exploration and description and interpretation of data collected from correlational or experimental research designs; (4) develop a basic understanding of the principles regarding the identification of causal relations between independent and dependent variables; and (5) identify and explain pertinent multi-cultural considerations, including Aboriginal and Torres Strait Islander cultures, in the ethical conduct, analysis, and interpretation of research.

 - Indicative assessments in this unit are as follows: (1) research-focused assignments and (2) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)